NoelKocheril/Python101/Lesson 02/Lesson02.md

 ### If Else

-The basic IF statement can be expanded to do one set of code if our expression is equal to True and another if it is equal to False.
+The basic "if" statement can be expanded to do one set of code if our expression is equal to True and another if it is equal to False.
 This is accomplished using the "else" keyword:

 ```
 if <expr>: